Team building activities with real impact: how to measure their effectiveness

 Step 2: Design evaluation tools

-The tools can include pre- and post-event surveys, group feedback sessions, direct observations, or meetings with managers to contrast perceptions of results.
+The tools can include pre- and post-event surveys, group feedback sessions, direct observations, or meetings with managers to contrast the perception of results.
 The more aligned the tools are with the initial objectives, the more useful the information obtained will be.

 Step 3: Analyze results and share learnings